tomharvey/aws-s3cp-bulk/README.md

 Lambda to create many concurrent copy operations and increase speed of processing.
 Use AWS S3 copy command to ensure lowest cost of operations.

-Created out of a need to move ~10million obects.
+Created out of a need to move ~10million objects.

-The main endpoint accepts a list of sources and destinations, this function will asyncrounously send each source/destination pair to another lambda function to process that pair.
+The main endpoint accepts a list of sources and destinations, this function will asynchronously send each source/destination pair to another lambda function to process that pair.
 Once each pair has been processed, the main function will return the statuses of each operation and a summary of success/failures.